 5. Ramen-Gyoza Hanauta

-With a Sapporo miso ramen base topped with Chinese medicinal herbs, Ramen-Gyoza Hanauta offers a unique style dish for ramen lovers.
+With a classic Sapporo miso ramen base that's unusually topped with Chinese medicinal herbs, Ramen-Gyoza Hanauta offers a unique style for Sapporo ramen lovers.
 Try their most popular dish, the Shankara Miso, for only 750 yen.
-Adjust your spice tolerance from medium spicy to extremely spicy and start feeling warm.
-The unique addition of the medicinal herbs adds an herbal taste to the original miso ramen.
-The small shop is also recognized for its gyoza!
+Adjust your spice level from medium spicy to extremely spicy and start feeling warm.
+The addition of medicinal herbs adds a unique taste to the original miso ramen.
+The small shop is also recognized for its gyoza.

 Hokkaido is not only a pleasure for the eyes, but it will also delight your taste buds.
 Known as the “Kingdom of Food” and the birthplace of many dishes, Sapporo is a foodie heaven.
 Out of the many local Sapporo dishes, make sure you stop by some of these ramen restaurants for the best Sapporo miso ramen!